 As an inherent part of proactive intervention which empowered buyers, Design Thinking requires sellers to show buyers why and how a Mutual Value Discovery is just that: something that is truly mutual and, regardless of whether there is a purchasing outcome, or not, there must be value created for both parties at this stage.

-If you create a powerful PiercePoint and identify would-be early adopter customers (clients) who exhibit strong Design Thinking behaviours, then you will find that an open, collaborative approach to the buyer-seller engagement will follow.
-In turn, this should lead to a solid quantification of the Opportunity Amount (Deal Value) and Close Date for a win in a ProofPoint - and executed via Mutual Value Discovery sessions - online or in-person.
+If you create a powerful PiercePoint and identify would-be early adopter customers who exhibit strong Design Thinking behaviours, then you will find that an open, collaborative approach to the buyer-seller engagement will follow.
+In turn, this should lead to a solid quantification of the Deal Value and Close Date for a win in a ProofPoint - and executed via Mutual Value Discovery sessions - online or in-person.

-The ROI Model and related ROI Calculator(s) should be built on an initial analysis of Current State ('As Is'), in order to explore and calculate Future State ('To Be') advantages, as a consequence of the buyer acquiring the product or service in question.
-This becomes a quantification or scoring of both an Economic Basis of Decision ("EBOD1') and an Emotional Basis of Decision ('EBOD2').
+The ROI Model and related ROI Calculator(s) should be built (as Web Forms) on an initial analysis of Current State ('As Is'), in order to explore and calculate Future State ('To Be') advantages, as a consequence of the buyer acquiring the product or service in question.
+This becomes a quantification of both an Economic Basis of Decision and an Emotional Basis of Decision.

-When you shift from Demand Fulfilment Selling to Demand Creation Selling you enable the buyer to determine the Opportunity Amount (Deal Value) and Close Date - and this is where.
-In turn, this allows the sales forecast to be completed or at least validated by the buyer, where Deal Value (Amount) and Close Date become qualified through ROI Modelling in one or more Mutual Value Discovery interactions.
+When you shift from Demand Fulfilment Selling to Demand Creation Selling you enable the buyer to determine the Deal Value and Close Date - and this is where.
+In turn, this allows the sales forecast to be completed, or at least validated, by the buyer, where Deal Value and Close Date become qualified through ROI Modelling in one or more Mutual Value Discovery interactions.

-Of course, a timely deal with an early adopter customer is crucial to forecast an accurate Close Date, as is the need to achieve the right number (e.g. including say, the Gross Margin) from the Opportunity Amount (Deal Value).
-By calculating and agreeing the ROI with the early adopter customer, a quantified Opportunity Amount (Deal Value) makes it easy for the buyer to justify investment and counter discounting.
+Of course, a timely deal with an early adopter customer is crucial to forecast an accurate Close Date, as is the need to achieve the right number (e.g. including say, the Gross Margin) from the Deal Value.
+By calculating and agreeing the ROI with the early adopter customer, a quantified Deal Value makes it easy for the buyer to justify investment and counter discounting.
 Equally, a Cost of Delay and/or Cost of Doing Nothing counters deal slippage at the DecisionPoint for the seller, and counters unreliable Close Date forecasting.

-With XCELD this is where sales forecasting becomes truly collaborative: the Opportunity Amount (Deal Value) and Close Date generated by the ROI Calculator in Mutual Value Discovery sessions is only entered into the Salesforce CRM system when the buyer validates and approves the values.
-This will have a dramatic effect on the reliability of sales forecasting, in addition to enabling buyers and sellers to determine win-win outcomes and business cases for new digital innovations.
+With XCELD this is where sales forecasting becomes truly collaborative: the Deal Value and Close Date generated by the ROI Calculator in Mutual Value Discovery sessions is only entered into the Salesforce Sales Cloud CRM system when the buyer validates and approves the values, via the extended Web Forms interface.
+This will have a dramatic, meaningful effect on the reliability of sales forecasting, in addition to enabling buyers and sellers to determine win-win outcomes and business cases for new digital and other high-value innovations.

 The Demand Creation Selling method enables sellers to better educate buyers - and, in turn, enables buyers to build better cases for investing in new innovations.
-Underpinning all of this is: Design Thinking; Mutual Value Discovery; and, Interactive Decisioning Tools (built on the Salesforce Lightning Platform.
-This results in sales forecasting that you can rely upon - shifting from seller to buyer.
+Underpinning all of this is: Design Thinking; Mutual Value Discovery; and, Interactive Decisioning Tools (built as Web Forms on the Salesforce Lightning Platform).
+This results in sales forecasting that you can rely upon - shifting the process and ultimate validation from seller to buyer.